TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 ### Oct 6th 2025
 #### Fixing up augmentations
 Fixes:
-- instead of having an input for flips and one for rotates, we just have one with eight possible values (incl. the original) for the eight possible values of the dihedral group d4.
+- Instead of having an input for flips and one for rotates, we just have one with eight possible values (incl. the original) for the eight possible values of the dihedral group d4.
-- dataset weighting `eval_augment_boost` is now replaced by `eval_weight`.
+- Evaluation versus Training dataset weighting is now controled by `eval_weight`, and there is a pytorch sampler that allows for this.

-btw there's also the question now of how we handle the boost parameter.
-The intent there is just to upweight the evaluation dataset versus the trainign dataset.
-What options do we have, broadly, for doing this?
+- Validation is now done using evaluation test examples, a max of 128.

 #### Running toiny with the snr input
 ```bash